jysperm/Mabolo/README.md

     User::getName = ->
       return @username

-Create user and save to MongoDB:
+Create doucment and save to MongoDB:

     user = new User
       username: 'jysperm'